martin12333/marti-onedrive/F8_text_file/Run-selected-text--discussions.f8.md

+# this file is only for  DRAFT writing for https://github.com/martin12333/Run-selected-text--discussions

 https://blog.jpalardy.com/posts/stop-typing-into-repls/

-If you find compelling non-vim alternatives, email me and I’ll include them on this page for others to find.
+> If you find compelling non-vim alternatives, email me and I’ll include them on this page for others to find.

-open terminal git-bash

 ```bash

 # once
 cd
 git clone https://github.com/martin12333/Run-selected-text--discussions.wiki.git

 cd  ~/Run-selected-text--discussions.wiki
 git pull   -vv